InverseFinance/inverse-alerts/README.md

 conditions based on Ethereum Transactions or state variables.
 This was originally implemented for Inverse Finance Market monitoring and Risk Management purposes.

-The version in prod is running on a Remote Server running an Ethereum light node.
+The version in prod is running on a Remote Server ( previously running an Ethereum light node).

 ### Ethereum Endpoint

-This script is heavily requesting the RPC endpoint.
-Hence we recommend listening to events by running a private node with Geth in order to avoid paying high API query fees or to increase sleeping time in `listeners.py`.
-Filters being now supported on light nodes, you don't have to index a full archive node before being able to start.
-Just install Geth and start a light node using :

-`geth --syncmode light --http --http.addr 0.0.0.0`

-This might take a while to synchronize the first time, once your node is up-to-date you can start running the alerts.
+Running on a light node before the merge, this possibility is unfortunately not available anymore for the time being.
+Therefore we have switched our local node infrastructure to a provider and improved querying rates.

 ### Install requirements